Buglife/crashlife-android/README.md

 ## Installation

 1. Add `crashlife-android` as a dependency to your app's `build.gradle`.
-You'll also need to add [Android Volley](https://developer.android.com/training/volley/) if you haven't already.

 	```groovy
 	dependencies {